 Automatic extensions allow an agreement to remain in force after its expiration date.
 In terms of Figure 2, this means that workers enjoy coverage from the previous CBA during the negotiation period.
-As such, automatic extensions allow unions to negotiate under an expired agreement.
-This ability to hold out-as in Cramton and Tracy (1992)-is precisely why automatic extensions are generally viewed as a pro-union policy.
+As such, automatic extensions allow unions to negotiate under an expired agreement, i.e., holding out (Cramton and Tracy, 1992).
+It is precisely for this reason that automatic extensions are generally viewed as a pro-union policy.
 In the case of Brazil, the annual frequency of collective bargaining and the prevalence of negotiation delays make automatic extensions highly relevant.